thilanka/hangoutsbot/hangupsbot/plugins/iitc/README.md

 The files in this release belong in `hangoutsbot/hangupsbot/plugins/iitc`

+## Configuration:

-Create the following files:
+Create the following files (obviously read-protect the authentication and localhost key!):

  $HOME/.config/iitcbot/authentication

       _email_ (first line)
       _password_ (second line)

 of the Google account running Intel.
-2FA is not supported.
+Google's two-factor authentication is not supported.

-    $HOME/.config/hangupsbot/localhost.pem
-      SSL private key and public certificate for localhost (in same file)
+Create a OpenSSL .pem, that contains both the public and private keys for this server (iitcbot will connect to localhost to return data to hangoutsbot).

 You may generate a self-signed key with:

     openssl req -new -x509 -days 365 -nodes -keyout localhost.pem -out localhost.pem

 Enable the iitc plugin in your bot configuration.

 Enable the generic sink in your bot config.json configuration,

-which should include something like:

     "jsonrpc": [
       {
 	"certfile": "/home/hangoutsbot/.config/hangupsbot/localhost.pem",
 	"module": "sinks.generic.SimpleMessagePoster",
 	"name": "localhost",
 	"port": 9002
       }
     ],

+Optionally add a section to config.json commands to initiate a start, stop, restart, or status request to the iitcbot, if none is added, systemctl is assumed and the default, below, will be executed.

+    "iitcbot_control": [ "/usr/bin/sudo", "/bin/systemctl", "<command>", "iitcbot" ]

+&lt;command&gt; will be substituted with the appropriate command.

 ## Daemon Management

 systemd(8) `.service` files are provided for both hangoutsbot and iitcbot for folks who use systemd as their process manager.
-The two bots are independent of each other and can be configured to run under separate uids if desired (this is reccommended).
+The two bots are independent of each other and can be configured to run under separate uids if desired (this is recommended).

-There are two files, `hangoutsbot.service` and `iitcbot.service` in the `examples/` subdirectory which can be used as emables for systemd service control files.
+There are two files, `hangoutsbot.service` and `iitcbot.service` in the `examples/` subdirectory which can be used as enables for systemd service control files.
 Copy them to `/etc/systemd/system/` and modify them as you choose.

 Occasionally the IITCbot will need to be restarted because of a change to the intel site, or just a bug.
-When running systemd, the iitcreload command will execute "sudo systemctl restart iitcbot"

 To add sudo permissions to hangoutsbot user so it can restart iitcbot, on a Debian type installation, you may use: